Zapdos333/Java-Playground/com/Ace009/library/CoordinateSystem/README.md

 ### Circumference
-the method `public double circumference()` return the circumference of the `Circle` instances radius
+the method `public double circumference()` return the circumference of the `Circle` instances radius.
 ```Java
 return Math.PI*radius*2;
 ```